Leah McSweeney

 Leah Christine McSweeney (born August 27, 1982) is an American fashion designer and television personality.
 She founded the women's streetwear line Married to the Mob in 2004, and has starred on the reality television series The Real Housewives of New York City from 2020 to 2021.

+Life

 Early life

-McSweeney was born in Manhattan to Bryan & Bernadette "Bunny" McSweeney and raised in an Irish-Italian family.
-She attended the Convent of the Sacred Heart Catholic all-girls school in the Upper East Side.
-After being expelled at 14, her family moved to Newtown, Connecticut.
+McSweeney was born in Manhattan to Bryan and Bernadette "Bunny" McSweeney and raised in an Irish-Italian family.
+She attended the Convent of the Sacred Heart Catholic all-girls school on the Upper East Side.
+After being expelled at 15, her family moved to Newtown, Connecticut.

 In 2002, McSweeney suffered several injuries in a physical altercation with the New York Police Department.

-She, along with streetwear designer Rob Cristofaro, used her $75,000 settlement to create Married to the Mob, a line of feminine streetwear.
+She, along with streetwear designer and boyfriend Rob Cristofaro, used her $75,000 settlement to create Married to the Mob, a line of feminine streetwear.

 Career

 Married to the Mob

 Married to the Mob (MTTM) has made several collaborations since its initiation.
 Amongst its first major collaborations featured a Kangol cashmere 'beanie' cap and a Kaws two-piece graphic swimsuit.
 Later, MTTM would collaborate with German accessory brand MCM, and French boutique Colette for a limited-edition Reebok lip-print sneaker.
 MTTM would later create another limited-edition sneaker with Nike.
 MTTM have also collaborated with French graffiti artist Fafi, Krink, and Jessy "Nite Rider" Kennedy.
 MTTM has also released collections with models including Chanel West Coast, Kid Sister, Lil Debbie, and the Clermont twins.